• Skip to primary navigation

 Or you can simply cut it in half with a knife and squeeze it on your food while cooking.

-• Key Characteristics: Lemons have a tart and acidic flavor profile similar to limes.
+• Key Characteristics: Lemons have a tart and acidic flavor similar to limes.
 They can be used as a direct substitute for limes in most recipes.
 Use an equal amount of lemon juice as a substitute for lime juice.
 Keep in mind that lemons have a slightly different flavor, so the final result may have a subtle variation.

 2 - Vinegar